noidexe/texturepacker-godot-plugin/README.md

-# TexturePacker Importer
+# TexturePacker/ShoeBox Importer

-This is a plugin for [Godot Engine](https://godotengine.org) to import `TileSet`s and `AtlasTexture`s from the [TexturePacker](https://www.codeandweb.com/texturepacker)
+This is a plugin for [Godot Engine](https://godotengine.org) to import `TileSet`s and `AtlasTexture`s from [TexturePacker](https://www.codeandweb.com/texturepacker) and [ShoeBox](https://renderhjs.net/shoebox/)

 **Note: This is compatible only with Godot 3.0 or later.**

 ## Installation

-Simply download it from [Godot Asset Library](https://godotengine.org/asset-library/asset/169)

-Alternatively, download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.
+Download or clone this repository and copy the contents of the `addons` folder to your own project's `addons` folder.

+ShoeBox users: double click TexturePacker-GodotImporter.sbx to load the appropiate config when creating your atlasses.
+TexturePacker users: use "Godot Spritesheet" or "Godot TileSet" when creating your atlasses

 Important: Enable the plugin on the Project Settings.